 Physical a lot of people lump it into talking above physical health, fitness, and eating habits.
 It can be that for some, but I always like to throw in your physical environment because your environment can take a toll on you.
 Take a step back and ask yourself “Is your environment affecting your mental health?”
 If it is you can become mentally and emotionally exhausted.

-I am constantly changing up the environment around me.
+I am constantly changing the environment around me.
 Move the bookshelf here, turning my desk that way…this way, and DECLUTTERING.
 That is a big one.
 Always decluttering.
+I have to motivate myself but it will get done.
 Items serve their purpose and when they are done it is time to move on to another family.

 As for physical health, I have added workouts to my routine.
 It is not a constant thing, but I am really trying to make it one.
 Mike and I have really decided to put more effort into our health because we are not getting any younger.
 Especially with me having PCOS… I need to have a constant workout regimen.
 I am more active now than when I was younger.
 Which is a win for me!